ssl1th3r/GoPM-offical/README.md

 Provides detailed output, progress bars, and automatic installation of CLI binaries.

 ## / WARNING! /
- - Package Manager support only binaries package, no zip!
+ - Package Manager support only binaries package, not zip!
 I will add support in the future.
 ---

 ## / Features /